zmeers/ggparliament/README.md

 This package attempts to implement "parliament plots" - visual representations of the composition of legislatures that display seats color-coded by party.
 The input is a data frame containing one row per party, with columns representing party name/label and number of seats, respectively.

+Inspiration from this package comes from: [parliamentdiagram](https://github.com/slashme/parliamentdiagram), which is used on Wikipedia, [parliament-svg](https://github.com/juliuste/parliament-svg), which is a javascript clone, and [a discussion on StackOverflow](http://stackoverflow.com/questions/42729174/creating-a-half-donut-or-parliamentary-seating-chart), which provided some of the code for part for the "arc" representations used in this package.

 ## Code Examples

 Here are some examples for a "small" parliament: